andres-ml/molten/README.md

 Would load `misc.js`, `funny.js`, `stuff.js` and `polls.js`.

 Nesting allows grouping functionalities under a specific prefix.
-For example, if `misc.js` defines its key as `foo`, all of its commands and its subpieces' commands will have the `foo` key prefixed.
+For example, if `misc.js` defines its key as `foo`, all of its commands and its subpieces' commands will require the `foo` prefix.

 Nesting can also be used without defining a key, and will work as if all the pieces were siblings.